circletk/obsidian-canvas-roots/SECURITY.md

    - Document your data handling procedures

 3. **Data Anonymization**
-   - Remove cr_id values before sharing example data
-   - Replace real names with pseudonyms for demonstrations
+   - **Use the built-in obfuscation feature** for professional demonstrations and client presentations
+   - Choose appropriate obfuscation levels: Minimal, Standard, or Full based on sharing context
+   - Canvas obfuscation mode provides temporary display anonymization for screenshots
+   - Export obfuscation creates shareable GEDCOM files while preserving structure
+   - Store obfuscation mapping files securely and separately from obfuscated exports
-   - Use fictional data for screenshots and examples
+   - Use fictional data for public examples when obfuscation is insufficient
-   - Implement your own data anonymization workflow as needed

 ## Security Best Practices for Users